 in December 2020 Phil released his second album with Palestinian performance poet Rafeef Ziadah.
 Three Generations is a compelling, personal remembrance of Palestine, war and exile and generations of women who survived it all.
 2020 also saw the release of Popproperly 97 to 99 a thumbing collection of studio recordings that captured the band in its prime.
 The video Stand with Us was also released to support the struggle for refugee rights.

 2017 marked the released of the One Song One Union Project.
 Twelve union and solidarity songs, with a song dedicated to each participating union.
-A new song Voices Rising was added as a bonus track to release and the video was released in June.
+A new song Voices Rising was added as a bonus track to the album and the video was released in June.

 In 2016 he produced the album We Teach Life (2016) with Palestinian spoken word artist Rafeef Ziadah, creating a fusion between her words and his original music compositions.
 Phil’s latest solo album, 100 Days (2014) features Sydney Oud player Mohamed Youssef and distinctively blends Eastern sounds, from Phil’s Arab heritage, with his contemporary acoustic rock style.
 The powerful title track 100 days tells the story of Palestinian refugees lost at sea while trying to reach Australia’s shores.
 His other solo releases include Ghosts of Deir Yassin (2012) , the Empire’s New Clothes (2008), Live at Ahimsa House (2010), Lies and Silence (2009) and the Smart Bombs EP (2001).
 His Ghosts of Deir Yassin was recorded at Wavelength Recording in Brisbane with a full band.
 The music that emerged over a period of several months is an upbeat and dynamic vehicle for Phil’s unique lyrical concerns.